altocodenl/tagaway/readme.md

    - client: upgrade pop up notice or email when running out of free space
 --------------
 - small internal tasks
+   - server: log when server has a graceful shutdown.
    - server: move to backblaze
    - remove critical notification for:"error": "response.connection.writable passed to cicek.file should be equal to true but instead is false",
    - server/client: rename everything to tagaway: folders, references.